TOPIC: How Does What You Learn at APS Apply to Your Aircraft?

 Overcoming Spatial Disorientation: Practicing upset recoveries allows you to learn to trust your eyes (“visual dominance”) and not your vestibular cues (“vestibular suppression”).
 This takes practice.

-Value: The advantages of using all-attitude capable aerobatic aircraft for upset training outweigh the limitations and provides more effective training and greater retention.
+Value: The advantages of using all-attitude capable aerobatic aircraft for upset training outweigh the limitations and provide more effective training and greater retention.
 It isn’t often that you can get a better experience for a lower cost, but this is the case with upset training.
 The cost to use this type of aircraft is less than using a business aircraft to do the job and in fact, the higher cost of training in a business aircraft can even result in higher risk training decisions.
 Because of the higher operating costs for business aircraft, some providers offer a UPRT program with less fights, which results in mere exposure to upset training rather than the optimal amount of hands-on experience necessary to truly ingrain the skills pilots will need to access in an in-flight upset event.

 Use of Business Jets in UPRT